kurisubrooks/midori/README.md

 # nano²
-Brand spanking new Nano with 100% more spit shine
+Brand spanking new Nano with 100% less shit code